 Location.
 36° 43.672′ N, 118° 8.866′ W. Marker is near Independence, California, in Inyo County.
 Marker Touch for map.
 Marker is at or near this postal address: 5001 Highway 395 (Entrance to the Site), Independence CA 93526, United States of America.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Manzanar (within shouting distance of this marker); Weaving for the War (approx. 0.4 miles away); Legacy (approx. 0.8 miles away); Sacred Space (approx. 0.8 miles away); Alabama Gates (approx. 4.4 miles away); Kearsarge Station (approx. 5.7 miles away); Edwards House (approx. 5.9 miles away); Mary Austin’s Home (approx. 5.9 miles away).
 Touch for a list and map of all markers in Independence.

 Categories. • Asian Americans • Civil Rights • War, World II •

 Credits.
 This page was last revised on September 10, 2018.
 This page originally submitted on December 1, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 468 times since then.
+This page has been viewed 472 times since then and 4 times this year.
 Last updated on August 31, 2018, by Craig Baker of Sylmar, California.
 Photos: 1. submitted on December 1, 2013, by Don Morfe of Baltimore, Maryland.
 2. submitted on August 31, 2018, by Craig Baker of Sylmar, California.
 3. submitted on October 14, 2007, by Karen Key of Sacramento, California.
 4, 5, 6. submitted on December 1, 2013, by Don Morfe of Baltimore, Maryland. • Andrew Ruppenstein was the editor who published this page.